potato9j/H26-Stock_Theory_Simulator_Lab/ENG_md/Project_Story_ENG.md

 This document summarizes the project story for the Hackonomics 2026 hackathon.
 The core goal is understanding, not prediction, by applying finance theories to real market data.

+My English is not good.
+I did my best, but if you find any grammatical errors, I would appreciate it if you could see them as the sweat of Korean college students' hard work.

 ## Inspiration
 I am a third-year undergraduate student at Hallym University in South Korea, majoring in Business Administration with double majors in Finance and Big Data.
 When I studied finance, I focused on formulas and theory from financial engineering, but I struggled to understand how those ideas behave on real data.
 I believed there were many students like me, so I chose an educational web project to help learners move beyond theory-only study.